-PROPOSAL NUMBER SUBJECT VOTE REQUIRED IMPACT OF ABSTENTIONS AND BROKER NON-VOTES, IF ANY 1 Election of Directors Each director nominee will be elected by a majority of the votes cast.
+PROPOSAL NUMBER SUBJECT VOTE REQUIRED IMPACT OF ABSTENTIONS AND BROKER NON- VOTES, IF ANY 1 Election of Directors Each director nominee will be elected by a majority of the votes cast.
 Stockholders may not cumulate votes.
 Abstentions/broker non-votes will not be counted as votes cast and will have no impact on the outcome.
-2 Advisory Vote to Approve Executive Compensation Abstentions/broker non-votes will not be counted as votes cast and will have no impact on the outcome.
+2 Advisory Vote to Approve Executive Compensation This proposal is advisory and not binding.
+We will consider stockholders to have approved the proposal if it is approved by a majority of the votes cast.
+Abstentions/broker non-votes will not be counted as votes cast and will have no impact on the outcome.
 3 Ratification of Appointment of Independent Auditors A majority of the votes cast.
 Abstentions will not be counted as votes cast and will have no impact on the outcome.